ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 You can change this behavior, and other Revisions settings, by applying a Revisions Configuration to the database.

-The database Revisions configuration enables or disables the creations and purging of revisions for documents, and optionally limits the number of revisions kept per document.
+The Revisions configuration enables or disables the creation and purging of revisions for documents, and optionally limits the number of revisions kept per document.

 There is one Revisions configuration per database, stored in the database record.

 ---

-#### Default and Collection-Specific Configurations
+#### Default Settings and Collection-Specific Configurations

-The Revisions configuration is comprised of a **Default configuration** and/or of **collection-specific configurations**.
+The Revisions configuration is comprised of **Default Settings** and/or **Collection-specific configurations**.

-* The **default configuration** applies to all documents that a collection-specific configuration is not applied to.
+* The **default settings** apply to all the documents that a collection-specific configuration is not applied to.
-* **Collection-specific** configurations apply only to documents of the collections they are defined for, overriding the default configuration for these collections.
+* **Collection-specific** configurations apply only to documents of the collections they are defined for, overriding the default settings for these collections.
   {NOTE: }
-  If you apply no default configuration, Revisions will be **disabled** for any collection that a collection-specific configuration is not applied to.
+  If you apply no default settings, Revisions will be **disabled** for any collection that a collection-specific configuration is not applied to.
   {NOTE/}